Palm Beach County, Florida: Politics

-As of 2023, the county has a strong Democratic plurality, with large Republican and independent minorities, respectively.
-In gubernatorial races, the county had been a stronghold for Democrats, a trend that began in 1990 and continued up until 2022, when Republican Ron DeSantis won a majority of the vote in the county.
+As of 2025, the county has a slight Democratic plurality, with large Republican and independent minorities, respectively.
+In gubernatorial races, the county had been a stronghold for Democrats, a trend that began in 1990 and continued up until 2022, when Republican governor Ron DeSantis won the county with 51% of the vote against the backdrop of his landslide reelection.

-Consequently, Palm Beach County has supported the Democratic Party nominee for the presidency since 1992, though the county had been carried by the Republican Party nominee for every election from 1948 to 1988.
-Republicans have been gaining an increased share of the votes in Palm Beach County since 2000, however.
-That year, Al Gore defeated George W. Bush in the county by a margin of approximately 27 percent, while Joe Biden defeated Donald Trump (who is a resident of the county) by just 13 percent in 2020.
+After being carried by the Republican Party nominee in every election from 1948 to 1988, Palm Beach County has supported the Democratic Party nominee for the presidency since 1992.
+Republicans have been gaining an increasing share of the votes in Palm Beach County since 2000.
+That year, Al Gore defeated George W. Bush in the county by a margin of approximately 27 percent; two decades later, Joe Biden defeated Donald Trump (who is a resident of the county) by less than 13 percentage points in 2020 and in 2024, Kamala Harris carried the county over Trump by less than one percentage point.